gbif/data-repo/README.md

 The GBIF Open Data Repository intends to promote an infrastructure to store and share:
   * Snapshots and custom exports of GBIF data.
-  * Valuable biodiversity data which publishing process does not follow current standards or is not supported by the GBIF [IPT](http://www.gbif.org/ipt).
+  * Valuable biodiversity data which publishing process does not follow current standards or is not supported by the Integrated Publishing Toolkit ([IPT](http://www.gbif.org/ipt)).
   * Datasets coming from sources that are not capable of maintaining a long-term technological platform, examples of those types of sources are short-term projects and contributions from individuals.

 ###Objectives